 Click on Statistics… button.
 A new window will open.
 Choose Descriptives.
 Click Continue, and you will return to the previous box.

 Click on Plots… button, New window will open.
 In the Boxplots box, choose Factor levels together.
 In the Descriptive box, choose Stem-and-leaf and Normality plots with tests.
 Click Continue, and you will return to the previous box.
 Click OK.

 The test of normality results will appear in the output window.

-How to report a Chi-square test for independence results: Explanation Step by Step
+How to report a Normality Test results: Explanation Step by Step

 How to Report Case Processing Summary Table in SPSS Output?

 The first table is the Case Processing summary table.
 It shows the number and percent of valid, missing and total cases for variables Age and Height.